ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 Once optimized, the velocity field enables the computation of diffeomorphic transformations between any pair of continuous time points within the DevCCF developmental range.
-Figure \ref{fig:crosswarp} illustrates cross-warping between all DevCCF stages using the learned velocity flow model.
+Figure \ref{fig:crosswarp} illustrates cross-warping between all DevCCF stages using the velocity flow model.
 In addition to facilitating flexible alignment between existing templates, the model also supports the synthesis of virtual templates at intermediate, unsampled developmental stages.
 As shown in Figure \ref{fig:virtual}, we demonstrate the creation of virtual age templates (e.g., P10.3 and P20) by warping adjacent developmental atlases to a target timepoint and constructing an averaged representation using ANTsX’s template-building functionality.

-All usage examples, scripts, and supporting data are publicly available in the associated codebase.
+All usage examples, scripts, and supporting data for full reproducibility are publicly available in the associated codebase.